You will almost always need a personal guarantee for a business credit card, unless you’ve already built credit for your business.

 Employee credit cards differ depending on the contract with the card issuer and employer.
 For a card held by an authorized user, the primary account holder is responsible to the credit card issuer for all charges.
 A contract between the employer and employee may shift liability, in part or in whole, to the cardholder.
 Even in large corporations, employees who are issued corporate credit cards normally must at least take responsibility for personal charges on the company card.

 Q&A Video: Who Is Liable For Business Card Usage?

 Getting A Business Credit Card With Poor Personal Credit

 Many successful businesses have been operated by individuals with poor credit.
 Poor personal credit does not preclude business credit.
 It just makes it harder to get.
-Experts generally agree that for the purpose of building business credit, the only way to overcome poor personal credit standing is to have a solid business in place.
+If you have poor credit, having a solid business in place is one way you may be able to increase your ability to get credit as a business.